 Many senior renters don't know that they even qualify for tax credit help so they don't know to even file for it!
 When you file your taxes with the State of Arizona next year, how many credits do you expect to receive?
 You may already be familiar with low-income tax credits in our state such as Arizona Family Tax Credit, and Arizona Increased Excise Tax Credit.
-A tax credit you may not be familiar with is mentioned in the paragraph below this one, the tax credit I file for every year with success for the past six years.
+A tax credit you may not be familiar with is mentioned in the paragraph below this one, the tax credit I file for every year with success for the past seven years.

 If you’re like many seniors, there is at least one tax refund program that could benefit you in the upcoming year.
 It’s called the Arizona Property Tax Refund Credit, and it’s often believed to only help homeowners who pay property tax on their single-family home.
 In reality, this tax credit is available to senior citizens age 65 or older and who pay their own rent to live in a property that is subject to property tax.